PCJohn/Support-Vector-Networks/README.md

     Scikit-Learn
     OpenCV for Python

-Given the differences in OpenCV versions 2 and 3, we provide equivalent scripts for both versions,
+Given the differences in OpenCV versions 2 and 3, we provide equivalent scripts for both versions.

 **Dataset**